okv/mini-monorepo-node-ts-aws-starter/README.md

 git status;
 ```

-Alternatively, you can click "Use this template" button on GitHub :github:.
+Alternatively, you can click "Use this template" button on GitHub :octocat:.

 ## Prerequisites